omni-us/reconplogger/README.rst

 way it is done across all omni:us python code.
 The use of reconplogger comes down to calling one function to get the logger object.
 For regular python code (i.e. not a microservice) the function to use is :func:`reconplogger.logger_setup`.

-To this function you give as argument two strings, which are names of environment variables, one for the logging configuration and the other for the name of the logger to use.
+This function gives you the ability to use the already existing logger, provide configuration to the logger via :code:`config` parameter and override these with the use of :code:`env_prefix` variable.
+When the :code:`env_prefix` is set, your environment should also contain :code:`env_prefix_NAME` and :code:`env_prefix_LOGGER` set, that is used to set the logger and configure it appropriately.
 The following code snippet illustrates the use:

 .. code-block:: python